timescale/docs/mst/failover.md

 server is replaced.
 Two new servers are started, backup is restored, and one new server is synced up to old master server.
 When it is time to switch the master to a new server, the old master is terminated and one of the new replica servers is immediately promoted as a master.
-At this point `servicename.timescaledb.io` is updated to point at the new master server.
+At this point, `servicename.timescaledb.io` is updated to point at the new master server.
 Similarly, the new master is removed from `replica.servicename.timescaledb.io` record.